 Flickering, horizontal stripes (noise), or irregular exposures can be caused by fluorescent light, LED bulbs, or other artificial lighting during movie shooting.
 Also, changes in the exposure (brightness) or color tone might also be recorded.
-With manual exposures, a slow shutter speed may solve the problem.

 Playback Problems

 The LCD monitor does not display a clear image.